nising99/Project_Euler_Code/README.md

 Website: [Project Euler](https://projecteuler.net/)

-Rule: Solve question by using code in 1 minute.
+Rule: Solve questions by using code in 1 minute.